Germany · Ireland & England · My Thoughts · Scotland · Spain · Travel

 Days 12-15: Salzburg, Free Time & Home!
 Wow!

 Days 12-15 came so quickly!
 We opted to stay in Grassau and explore then on to Salzburg.
 Then we had another free day to pack up and enjoy a farewell banquet.
-Then we flew home—our magical Bavarian ended!
+Then we flew home—our magical Bavarian trip ended!

 Day 12: Free time.
 Optional tour offer—Tolzer Twirlers Anniversary Dance in Bad Tolz.